oracle/weblogic-kubernetes-operator/site/architecture.md

 *	A pod is created for each WebLogic Managed Server.
 These pods are labeled with `weblogic.domainUID`, `weblogic.serverName`, and `weblogic.domainName`.
 One container runs in each pod.
 WebLogic Node Manager and Managed Server processes are run inside each of these containers.
 The Node Manager process is used as an internal implementation detail for the liveness probe.
 It is not intended to be used for other purposes, and it may be removed in some future release.
 *	A `NodePort` type service is created for each Managed Server pod that contains a Managed Server that is not part of a WebLogic cluster.
 These services provide HTTP access to the Managed Servers to clients that are outside the Kubernetes cluster.
 These services are intended to be used to access applications running on the Managed Servers.
 These services are labeled with `weblogic.domainUID` and `weblogic.domainName`.
 *	An Ingress is created for each WebLogic cluster.
 This Ingress provides load balanced HTTP access to all Managed Servers in that WebLogic cluster.
 The operator updates the Ingress every time a Managed Server in the WebLogic cluster becomes “ready” or ceases to be able to service requests, such that the Ingress always points to just those Managed Servers that are able to handle user requests.
 The Ingress is labeled with `weblogic.domainUID`, `weblogic.clusterName`, and `weblogic.domainName`.
 The Ingress is also annotated with a class which is used to match Ingresses to the correct instances of the load balancer.
 In this release, there is one instance of the load balancer running for each WebLogic cluster, and the load balancers are configured with the root URL path (“/”).
 More flexible load balancer configuration is planned for a future release.
-*	If the ELK integration was requested when configuring the operator, there will also be another pod that runs logstash in a container.
+*	If the Elastic Stack integration was requested when configuring the operator, there will also be another pod that runs logstash in a container.
 This pod will publish the logs from all WebLogic Server instances in the domain into Elasticsearch.
 There is one logstash per domain, but only one Elasticsearch and one Kibana for the entire Kubernetes cluster.

 The diagram below shows the components inside the containers running WebLogic Server instances: